She/her

 About me

-My approach is warm and open, and led by you as the client.
+As a therapist, my approach is warm and open, and led by you as the client.
 I believe that you are the expert in your own experience, and I won’t attempt to advise you or tell you what to do.
 I believe that having someone to talk to in a safe and confidential space outside of usual ‘polite’ social conventions – who will really listen and be with you – can be a powerful and potentially life-changing experience.

 Qualifications and experience